fishpan1209/LeetCode/211-Add-and-Search-Word---Data-structure-design/Question.md

 [click to show hint.](#)

-<div class="spoilers" style="display: none;">You should be familiar with how a Trie works.
+<div class="spoilers" style="display: block;">You should be familiar with how a Trie works.
 If not, please work on this problem: [Implement Trie (Prefix Tree)](https://leetcode.com/problems/implement-trie-prefix-tree/) first.</div>

 <div>